KommineniHaritha/ga-learner-dsmp-repo/Car-Insurance-Claim/README.md

  Dealing with imbalanced data, dealing with the curse of dimentionality and dealing with some more problems while solving a data science problem.

-### Approach taken to solve the problem

- Logistic Regression.